InCar/ali-mns/README.md

 ##account.getKeyId()
 Return the ali key id.

-##MQS
+##MQS(account, region)
 The *MQS* operate the mqs queue.

+account: An account object.

+region: String, optional.
+It can be "hangzhou", "beijing" or "qingdao", the 3 data center that provide mqs service.
+Default is "hangzhou".

     var AliMQS = require("ali-mqs");
     var account = new AliMQS.Account("<your-owner-id>", "<your-key-id>", "<your-key-secret>");
     var mqs = new AliMQS.MQS(account, "hangzhou");

-The 1st argument is an account object.

-The 2nd argument is optional. it can be "hangzhou", "beijing" or "qingdao", the 3 data center that provide mqs service.
-Default is "hangzhou".

 ##mqs.listP(prefix, pageSize, pageMarker)
 List all of the queue in a data center.

-prefix: string, optional.
+prefix: String, optional.
 Return only mq with the prefix.

 pageSize: number, optional.
 How many mqs will be returned in a page, 1~1000, default is 1000.

-pageMarker: string, optional.
+pageMarker: String, optional.
 Request the next page, the value is returned in last call.

     mqs.listP("my", 20).then(function(data){
         console.log(data);